aws-samples/sample-amazon-nova-reasoning-eval/README.md

 - **Amazon Nova Premier** (`us.amazon.nova-premier-v1:0`)

-**Note**: If you see errors during model invocation, try `us.<model id>` or `global.<model id>`
+**Note**: If you see errors during model invocation, try `us.<model id>` or `global.<model id>` **Note**: Both Nova 2 Lite and Nova Lite 2.0 refer to the same model here and in the notebook.

 Using **GPT OSS 20B** as the evaluator model.